PASOK: Popular culture

 According to several communication experts, the frequently heard phrases "PASOK Era" and "PASOK Years" have been identified and penetrated into the collective subconscious with times of prosperity and abundance of goods and money, mainly from European subsidies but also the increase of the living standards, before the economic and debt crisis of 2009.
 This has led to the creation of several memes comparing what a situation with PASOK would be like and how it is now.

 International and European links

-PASOK is a member of the Socialist International, the Progressive Alliance and the Party of European Socialists.
-PASOK MEPs sit with the Progressive Alliance of Socialists and Democrats (S&D) group in the European Parliament.
+PASOK was a member of the Socialist International, the Progressive Alliance and the Party of European Socialists.
+PASOK MEPs sat with the Progressive Alliance of Socialists and Democrats (S&D) group in the European Parliament.

 Pasokification refers to the decline and rightward political shift of centre-left parties across Europe.